Chapel Hill-Carrboro was going to start school earlier and make the day longer. Not now

 “I think many families have not heard about this proposed change,” she wrote.
 “I think that this action should at least be delayed for more public response.”

-Davis, who called herself an “Uber granny” during public comments Wednesday, pointed out how busy care providers’ mornings already are.
+Davis, who called herself the “Uber granny” during public comments Wednesday, pointed out how busy care providers’ mornings already are.

 “Parents are not sitting around in the morning, relaxing with a cup of coffee and wishing school would open 20 minutes earlier,” she wrote.